cnunciato/jekyll-starter/README.md

     cd jekyll-starter
     jekyll --server

-Then get to work!

-### Briefly
+Then open your browser and hit http://localhost:5000.

+That'll get you a home page and one post.
+The rest is all you!
+See the [Jekyll docs](https://github.com/mojombo/jekyll/wiki) for details.

+### What This Actually Does

-All this kit does is set you up with the typical directory structure, sample index.html file, sample post, and a couple of tweaks to the default configuration (port 5000, auto-regenerate true).
-That's it -- no header, no footer, no categories, no tags.
-Just the basics.
+All this kit does is set you up with the typical Jekyll directory structure, a sample index.html file, a sample post, and a couple of tweaks to the default configuration (port 5000, auto-regenerate true).
+That's it -- no header, no footer, no categories, no tags, no Twitter or Disqus, no fanciness.
+Deliberately simple, just the basics.